iCliniq Logo

 • Balloon Catheter Dilation: A catheter is inserted into the tear duct.
 A pump inflates the tube, then the doctor deflates or inflates the balloon repeatedly to widen the duct.

 • Dacryocystorhinostomy: Outpatient surgery is done to bypass the blocked tear duct.
 Connection is made between the lacrimal sac and the nasal cavity, and a stent is placed for three to four months to open the new route to drain tears into your nose.
 Dacryocystorhinostomy relieves tear duct obstruction.
-There are a few side effects, such as infection, scars, stuffy nose, and bruises.
+There are a few side effects, such as infection, scars, stuffy noses, and bruises.

 Surgery can be performed in the following ways.